IBM/python-sdk-core/CONTRIBUTING.md

     * Only use spaces for indentation.
     * Create minimal diffs - disable on save actions like reformat source code or organize imports.
 If you feel the source code should be reformatted create a separate PR for this change.
     * Check for unnecessary whitespace with `git diff --check` before committing.
-    * Make sure your code supports Python 3.7, 3.8, 3.9 and 3.10.
-You can use `pyenv` and `tox` for this
+    * Make sure your code tests clean on the project's supported versions of Python.
+You can use the `venv` module to create virtual environments for this.
 1. Make the test pass
     *  Linting errors can be fixed by running `make lint-fix` in most cases
 1. Check code coverage.
 Add tests for all new functionality and ensure overall coverage does not decrease.